mi4o4o/Vibrotactile_experiment_perception/README.md

 **What participants do:** After each vibration, they select both a colour (same palette as Round 1) and a shape (same slider as Round 2).
 The selected shape is filled with the chosen colour in real time, giving a combined visual preview.
 Both responses must be given before continuing.

-**What it measures:** Whether intensity-to-colour and pattern-to-shape mappings from Rounds 1 and 2 hold up when both dimensions vary simultaneously, and critically, whether the two mappings operate independently of each other.
-If the dimensions are independent, then the colour response in Round 3 should reflect intensity (as in Round 1), and the shape response should reflect vibrotactile pattern (as in Round 2), regardless of what the other dimension is doing.
-Any interaction between the two would suggest the dimensions are not perceptually separable.
+**What it measures:** Whether intensity-to-colour and pattern-to-shape mappings from Rounds 1 and 2 hold up when both dimensions vary simultaneously, and whether the two mappings operate independently of each other.

 **Dependent variables recorded:** `color_hue`, `color_brightness`, and `shape_value`.